microsoft/MoCapAct/humanoid_control/offline_rl/continuous_bcq/README.md

 # Off-Policy Deep Reinforcement Learning without Exploration
 Code for Batch-Constrained deep Q-Learning (BCQ).
-This code was extracted from the [d4rl_evaluations](https://github.com/rail-berkeley/d4rl_evaluations) repo and originally from the [paper](https://arxiv.org/abs/1812.02900).
-If you use it, please cite it.
+This code was inspired by the [d4rl_evaluations](https://github.com/rail-berkeley/d4rl_evaluations) repo and originally from the [paper](https://arxiv.org/abs/1812.02900):

 ### Bibtex